This weeks class: MIDL 48/52: Mindfulness of touch

 Linda and I are still living together happily and healthily after 31 years in our beautiful home south of Sydney in Australia.
 We like to spend what time we can together swimming, walking and riding our bikes - exploring new places.
 Every morning we wake up and look out the window and say "How lucky are we?".
 Linda has now moved from intensive retreat practice to MIDL and applies it within her work as a career, my dream to one day be able to travel and teach MIDL with her throughout the world.

-The desire to share all that I have learnt brought about the creation of the Tai Chi Health for Life Website and Meditation in The Shire Website.
+The desire to share all that I have learnt brought about the creation of my first websites based on giving and sharing: the Tai Chi Health for Life Website and the Meditation in The Shire Website.
 There are many tai chi and meditation websites available but none giving practical advice and guidance for developing serious practice in everyday life, without access to a teacher.
 This hiding of knowledge is understandable, teachers often rely on their students to make a living, there must be a balance between what is given for free and what is taught during class otherwise their lively hood is threatened.

 My websites have been designed to provide an opportunity for everyone in the world, regardless of financial background or access to a teacher to have quality instruction in both Buddhist Mindfulness Meditation and Traditional Wu Tai Chi.
 Generous support has come from others that have the same vision, that appreciate the gift, for this I am eternally grateful and inspired to give more, it has been this support that has allowed me to give as a way of life.
 My vision is to have the most comprehensive and detailed instructional websites containing reliable and practical information, based on the original practices, so that these ancient paths can still be trodden to the end and the benefits experienced today.